 We took a down day yesterday.
 I skidded down the path as we were coming back into town and tweaked my ankle, so I spent the day with it up on a pillow and wrapped in cold packs.
-Can’t waste time havin645 whats that (640x415)g a sore ankle!
+Can’t waste time having a sore ankle!
 It was still a little tender today so we drove to Silverton over the Million Dollar Highway.
 Us and a gazillion motorcyclists.
 It is a great road for motorcycles.
 As we were driving along, I was looking at the far side of the canyon and I had Gerry stop at a little turn-out to take a closer look at, what? a house? with laundry on the line? way the hellandgone up the mountain with no road or even sign of a track?
 There was a sign on the side of the house that said “Antiques, 9-5:30.”
 I don’t think so.
 I suspect a joke played by the guys one of the local girls characterized as “crazy hippie climber dudes.”

 We checked out the town of Silverton, and ate our picnic lunch while we watched the train from Durango get itself repositioned.
 Off on the side of the hill, we could see what looked like walkers and runners.
 Tough guys, running at 9,000’.
 There was a big tent they were running to, so we checked it out and turned out it was a 5-day event with them running from Telluride to Silverton, a hundred miles.
 Horrifying.
 We went back to looking at the train.

-655 Silverton street (640x425) Silverton, with a bunch of bikers stopping for lunch.663 CO31 (640x480)
+Silverton, with a bunch of bikers stopping for lunch.

 As we headed back toward Ouray, we saw a dirt road leading off the highway with a sign that announced it was Colorado Road #31.
 The mountains here are threaded with numbered Colorado roadways that in some cases are little more than mountain goat tracks.
 This one looked good in comparison, so we ventured off the beaten (or paved, if you will) track to see where this lead.